fuhaililab/sc2MeNetDrug/upstreamNetwork.md

 Upstream network analysis in sc2MeNetDrug is done in several steps:

-First, differentially expressed genes in the test or design group for each cell type are based on two tests, the first being the Wilcoxon rank sum test and the second being the Likelihood-ratio test<sup>1</sup>.
+First, differentially expressed genes in the test or design group for each cell type are obtained based on two tests, the first being the Wilcoxon rank sum test and the second being the Likelihood-ratio test<sup>1</sup>.
 The genes that have log fold change values larger than the threshold and adjusted p-values for both tests less than the threshold will be selected as differentially expressed genes.
 The tests are done by the `FindMarkers` function in the `Seurat` package with parameters set as `test.use="wilcox"` and `test.use="bimod"` for the two tests respectively.

 After obtaining the differentially expressed genes for all cell types in the data set based on the test or design group the user chose, ligands and receptors are found by searching for all differentially expressed genes that are in the ligands or receptors list in our ligands-receptors database.